-If a candidate earns a course grade lower than "C-" in a specialty area, professional studies, or content pedagogy course; if a candidate's quality point average falls below a 2.7; or if a candidate's application for admission to the Professional Semester of the Teacher Education Program is disapproved for any reason, the candidate is suspended from the Teacher Education Program.
+If a candidate earns a course grade lower than C- in a specialty area, professional studies, or content pedagogy course; if a candidate's quality point average falls below a 2.7; or if a candidate's application for admission to the Professional Semester of the Educator Preparation Program is disapproved for any reason, the candidate is suspended from the Educator Preparation Program.
 Candidates suspended from the program may not continue to progress in the program until the deficiencies are corrected.
-Required specialty area, professional studies, or content pedagogy courses in which a grade lower than a "C-" was earned must be repeated and a grade of "C" (2.0) or better must be earned.
-Upon correction of the deficiencies, candidates suspended from the program must request reinstatement in writing from the School of Education.
+Required specialty area, professional studies, or content pedagogy courses in which a grade lower than a C- was earned must be repeated and a grade of C (2.0) or better must be earned.
+Upon correction of the deficiencies, candidates suspended from the program must request reinstatement in writing from the Educator Preparation Program.
 Continuation policies tied to the senior internship are described in the Internship Policies and Procedures section of this Manual.